 Optional:

-- 4 tablespoon nutritional yeast flakes to sprinkle 1 tablespoon over each serving or mix through each serving
+- 4 tablespoons nutritional yeast flakes [sprinkle 1 tablespoon over each serving or mix through each serving]

 Instructions